 (We’re a little biased of course, but we hope you take a look at Riddle – www.riddle.com in your research.)

-Riddle is used every day by dozens of high profile partners.
-The BBC, the NBA’s Chicago Bulls, InStyle magazine, and Penguin/Random House turn to Riddle to build and embed fully customized quizzes like these for their readers.
+Riddle is used every day by our high profile partners such as the BBC, the NBA’s Chicago Bulls, InStyle magazine, and Penguin/Random House – they all turn to Riddle to build and embed fully customized quizzes like these for their readers.

 Any questions?
 Just let us know at email@example.com – our team are passionate about customer service and race each other to respond first.